pipecat-ai/pipecat/docs/architecture.md

 ## Pipelines

-Pipelines are lists of frame processors that read from a source queue and send the processed frames to a sink queue.
-A very simple pipeline might chain an LLM frame processor to a text-to-speech frame processor, with a transport's send queue as its sync.
-Placing LLM message frames on the pipeline's source queue will cause the LLM's response to be spoken.
-See example #2 for an implementation of this.
+Pipelines are lists of frame processors linked together.
+Frame processors can push frames upstream or downstream to their peers.
+A very simple pipeline might chain an LLM frame processor to a text-to-speech frame processor, with a transport as an output.

 ## Transports

-Transports provide a receive queue, which is input from "the outside world", and a sink queue, which is data that will be sent "to the outside world".
-The `LocalTransportService` does this with the local camera, mic, display and speaker.
-The `DailyTransportService` does this with a WebRTC session joined to a Daily.co room.
+Transports provide input and output frame processors to receive or send frames respectively.
+For example, the `DailyTransport` does this with a WebRTC session joined to a Daily.co room.